microsoft/DirectXShaderCompiler/README.md

     hctbuild

-You can also clean, build and run tests with this command.
+You can also run tests with this command.

-    hctcheckin
+    hcttest

 To see a list of additional commands available, run `hcthelp`